cran/blockTools/README.md

 # blockTools
 R package for Design of Randomized Experiments

 `blockTools` blocks units into experimental blocks with one unit per treatment condition by creating a measure of multivariate distance between all possible pairs of units.
 Users can set the maximum, minimum, or an allowable range of differences between units on one variable. `blockTools` also randomly assigns units to treatment conditions, and can diagnose potential interference between units assigned to different treatment conditions.
 Users can write outputs to `.tex` and `.csv` files.

 # Examples

-At the R prompt, type:
+After installation (see below), at the R prompt:
 ```
+library(blockTools)

 # load the example data:
 data(x100)